spur/events/README.md

     pointerType, // 'mouse', 'touch' or 'pen'
     width, // we use the 'radiusX' value for touch events.
 0 for mouse events height, // we use the 'radiusY' value for touch events.
-0 for mouse events pressure, // we use the 'force' value for touch events.
-1 for mouse events tiltX, // 0 if the browser doesn't support Pointer Event natively tiltY, // 0 if the browser doesn't support Pointer Event natively isPrimary,
+0 for mouse events pressure, // we use the 'force' value for mouse & touch events. tiltX, // 0 if the browser doesn't support Pointer Event natively tiltY, // 0 if the browser doesn't support Pointer Event natively isPrimary,